 With this being a top-down initiative rather than a port-level decision, challenges remain.
 The most significant relates to the presence of a multi-layer port governance system and the role sustained by the central government that does more than appointing the head of each PSA.
 The PSAs play a coordination role, while for each former port authority, a special Port Directorate (PD) remains in charge of port-level tasks and duties.
 The PD also proposes the implementation of different actions to the President of its PSA.

 As a consequence, the introduction of coordination mechanisms through the formation of PSAs is predicted to bring a rationalization of small ports.
-The simultaneous presence of two diverse entities (PDs and PSAs) with overlapping functions might reduce the positive effect of the new organization.
-Especially as a third layer was also introduced, a special ministerial department was assigned to rationalize and coordinate investments and financial resources of the different PSAs, as a whole.
+The simultaneous presence of two diverse entities (PDs and PSAs) with overlapping functions might reduce the positive effect of the new organization, especially as a third layer was also introduced, and a special ministerial department was assigned to rationalize and coordinate investments and financial resources of the different PSAs, as a whole.
 In a nutshell, the central government retains a great influence on the financial aspect, the PSAs playing the critical planning and coordination role, and the PDs managing local resources.